FullHuman/purgecss/docs/CLI.md

-  -font, --font-face       option to remove unused font-faces -keyframes, --keyframes  option to remove unused keyframes -rejected, --rejected    option to output rejected selectors -w, --whitelist <list>   list of classes that should not be removed (comma separated) -h, --help               display help for command
+  -font, --font-face       option to remove unused font-faces -keyframes, --keyframes  option to remove unused keyframes -rejected, --rejected    option to output rejected selectors -s, --safelist <list>   list of classes that should not be removed (comma separated) -h, --help               display help for command
 ```